When to visit the vet?

 Causes

 The causes of hemothorax in dogs are varied and can be both traumatic and non-traumatic.
-The most common traumatic causes include car accidents, falls from heights, or injuries from sharp objects that can injure blood vessels in the chest.
+The most common traumatic causes include car accidents, falls from great heights, or injuries from sharp objects that can damage blood vessels in the chest cavity.

 Symptoms